NomadMoth/Day-Night-Cycle-Tutorial/Tutorial.md

     //variables
     [SerializeField, Range(0, 24)] private float timeOfDay;

-Additionally, add an ExecuteInEditMode attribute above the class definition to allow certain methods in the class to be able to execute when the game is not running and in the editor.
+Additionally, add an ExecuteInEditMode attribute above the class definition to allow certain methods in the class to be able to execute when in the editor.

-[ExecuteInEditMode]
-public class LightingManager : MonoBehaviour

 This can be used, for instance, to adjust the time of day within the editor to see the effects it has on the scene.

 Next, we will write in an OnValidate function that will be called everytime the script is reloaded or something is changed within the inspector, and, unless specified otherwise, will set the directional light as the one that is currently within the scene.

-private void OnValidate()
     {
         if (directionalLight != null)
         {